varunlakshmanan11/ROS2-Path-Automation-Using-C-/src/group11_final/Readme.txt

                      if the turtlebot reached a waypoint it will log it in the terminal.

-- Exeptions(IMPORTANT!!!)
-    sometimes when launching the node it will not get the waypoint in the first try then you have to restart the node.(please try multiple times)

 - If nothing works please reachout to use.

 This is the link for the youtube video of the package working on our machine. https://youtu.be/N27e0BAGu2Q